 Día de las Velitas (Day of Candles) on December 7 is a widely observed holiday tradition in Colombia and is considered the unofficial start of the Christmas season.

-But Christmas started early in 2020 in the Aburrá Valley where Medellín is located with Envigado starting its Christmas lights on November 18.
+But Christmas started early in 2021 in the Aburrá Valley where Medellín is located with Sabaneta turning on its Christmas lights on November 27.

 This holiday tradition is celebrated at sunset on December 7, on the eve of the Immaculate Conception public holiday on Sunday, December 8.
 Immaculate Conception is one of 18 annual public holidays in Colombia.